 The internal heat gains are very high in all restaurants (especially in kitchens) due to cooking, lighting, electrical equipment and the number of clients.
 HVAC (heating ventilation and air conditioning) forms an important feature and consideration for achieving a functional restaurant design.

 People talking, background noise or sound and architectural design of the restaurant itself impacts the overall acoustical quality of space.
 The quality of ambient music in a restaurant straightaway regulates the user experience and ultimately the feedback.
 The average noise level of a typical restaurant during a dining rush is 80 dB (some reach as much as 110 dB).
 Restaurants traditionally have carpeted floors and soft furnishings and upholstered chairs, tablecloths and curtains which provide sound absorbing qualities.
 Recent trends lean towards a modern look which generally includes high ceilings and hard surfaces; though these features are aesthetically pleasing, they are known to produce excessive room echo.
 As these venues are usually fast-paced and crowded, this makes for an uncomfortably loud environment.
 When a bar is concerned higher noise is forgivable.
-In fact a study actually shows that louder bars increase the amount and pace of alcohol consumed but for a restaurant balance needs to be created in terms of aesthetics and desired acoustical levels for ultimate human comfort.
+In fact, a study actually shows that louder bars increase the amount and pace of alcohol consumed but for a restaurant, a balance needs to be created in terms of aesthetics and desired acoustical levels for ultimate human comfort.

 5. Optimum Utilization Of Seating And Smooth Circulation

-The plan should be made in such a way that allows the servers to move easily with food and beverages in the restaurant and also allows the guests to move in and out of the restaurant freely.
+The space design plan should be made in such a way that allows the servers to move easily with food and beverages in the restaurant and also allows the guests to move in and out of the restaurant freely.
 Floor plans should also provide customers with enough elbow room.

 The areas for specific function need to be decided in such a way that the seating space is maximized without compromising on the customers’ level of comfort.
 Allocating enough space to work comfortably and efficiently in each area is important.
-Your plan should focus on the comfort and enjoyment of your customers while maintaining an efficient circulation pattern.
+Your Floor Layout should focus on the comfort and enjoyment of your customers while maintaining an efficient circulation pattern.